linqueta/blog/_posts/2019-03-17-ruby-hash-dig.md

 ### And about perfomance...

 #### Without treating for errors
-- To get data into the first level
+- To get data in the first level

 ```ruby
   require 'benchmark/ips'